growthbook/growthbook-js/README.md

 ### 4. Feature Flags (Browser and NodeJS)

-Parameterization still requires referencing experiment keys directly in code, which adds to tech debt.
+Parameterization still requires referencing experiment keys directly in code.
 Using feature flags, you can get some of the same benefits while also keeping your code more maintainable.

 Requirements:
 -  Experiment must define `variationInfo` with the `data` property
--  Use more descriptive data keys (e.g. `homepage.button.color` instead of just `color`)
+-  Use more descriptive data keys (e.g. `homepage.signup.color` instead of just `color`)

 Here is an example experiment that meets these requirements: